smart-data-models/dataModel.EnergyCIM/UnderexcLimIEEE1/doc/spec.md

 ```
 </details>
 ## Example payloads
-Not available the example of a UnderexcLimIEEE1 in JSON format as key-values.
-This is compatible with NGSI V2 when  using `options=keyValues` and returns the context data of an individual entity.
+Not available the example of a UnderexcLimIEEE1 in JSON-LD format as key-values.
+This is compatible with NGSI-v2 when  using `options=keyValues` and returns the context data of an individual entity.
-Not available the example of a UnderexcLimIEEE1 in JSON format as normalized.
-This is compatible with NGSI V2 when not using options and returns the context data of an individual entity.
+Not available the example of a UnderexcLimIEEE1 in JSON-LD format as normalized.
+This is compatible with NGSI-v2 when not using options and returns the context data of an individual entity.
 Not available the example of a UnderexcLimIEEE1 in JSON-LD format as key-values.
 This is compatible with NGSI-LD when  using `options=keyValues` and returns the context data of an individual entity.
 Not available the example of a UnderexcLimIEEE1 in JSON-LD format as normalized.
 This is compatible with NGSI-LD when not using options and returns the context data of an individual entity.